Proof of Halin's normal spanning tree conjecture: Introduction

 \subsection{Halin's conjecture}

 A rooted spanning tree $T$ of a graph $G$ is called \emph{normal} if the ends of any edge of $G$ are comparable in the natural tree order of $T$.
 Normal spanning trees are the infinite analogue of the depth-first search trees.
 All countable connected graphs have normal spanning trees, but uncountable graphs might not, as demonstrated by uncountable cliques.
+For background on normal spanning trees, see the textbook \cite[\S1.5 and \S8.2]{Bible} and Section~\ref{sec_background} below.

 A graph $G$ has \emph{countable colouring number} if there is a well-order $\leq^*$ on $V(G)$ such that every vertex of $G$ has only finitely many neighbours preceding it in $\leq^*$.
 Every graph with a normal spanning tree has countable colouring number: simply well-order level by level.
 The na\"ive converse fails, however, as witnessed by uncountable cliques with all edges subdivided.